jhonathanvitor/jhonathanvitor/README.md

 <a href="">
   <img src=""/>
 </a>
+Enthusiast of the best web & mobile development technologies.

+Passionate about education and changing people's lives through programming.

+"Nothing in this world beats good old persistence.
+Talent does not surpass.
+Nothing more common than talented failures.
+Genius does not overcome.
+Unrecognized geniuses is practically a cliche.
+Education does not exceed.
+The world is full of educated fools.
+Persistence and determination alone are powerful."
   <!--
 **jhonathanvitor/jhonathanvitor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.